Filler

 Shira

-Sometimes you deal with the public when you're not in costume.
+Sometimes you deal with the public when you're wearing normal clothes rather than a costume.
 You may be visiting a nursing home before the day you're scheduled to dance to examine the performance space.
-Or maybe you're calling on a club owner to interview for a dance job.
-Or maybe you're having a business meeting with a videographer you're hiring to produce a video.
+Or maybe you're meeting with a club owner to interview for a dance job.
+Or maybe you're interviewing a videographer you're hiring to produce a video.
 It's important to be "in character" as the beautiful professional dancer even in these situations.

 Whatever the occasion, whenever you're conducting belly dance business, even if wearing everyday clothes, you are still seen as a representative of this dance form.
-If you show up for these meetings in a stained shirt and tattered blue jeans, you will leave the impression that you don't care about your appearance.
+If you show up for these meetings in a stained shirt and tattered blue jeans, you will leave the impression that you don't care about how you present yourself and your art form.
 A prospective employer will conclude that you probably will look ragged even when wearing the costume.

 So, whenever you will be appearing in "normal" clothes but identifying yourself as a dancer, make the extra effort to look just a bit special.
 Wear a nice shirt with slacks, or a dress, instead of wearing a T-shirt with blue jeans.
 Put on just a bit of make-up even if you don't normally wear it.
 Style your hair attractively, and pay attention to your grooming.